-- Return pie to oven and bake for an addition 30 minutes or until lightly browned and bubbling.
+- Return pie to oven and bake for an additional 30 minutes, or until lightly browned and bubbling.

-- When raw fruit and sugar are allowed to “sit” for awhile, the sugar draws some moisture out of the fruit which helps dissolve the cornstarch and creates a perfect pie filling.
+- When raw fruit and sugar are allowed to “sit” for awhile, the sugar draws some moisture out of the fruit.
+This helps dissolve the cornstarch and creates a perfect pie filling.

-- It is always good to place a pie plate on a rimmed cookie sheet or baking stone to catch any drippings that might occur during baking.
+- It is always good to place a pie plate on a rimmed cookie sheet or baking stone to catch any drips that might occur during baking.

-- Allowing dough to rest relaxes the gluten in the flour,which makes it easier to roll and prevents it from shrinking when baked.
+- Allowing dough to rest relaxes the gluten in the flour, making it easier to roll and preventing it from shrinking when baked.